This may be the most common question that our firm receives from new clients and also the most difficult to answer.

 While there are exceptions to every rule, typically you can settle your personal injury claim at any time as long as you are willing to accept less money.
 What is important to consider is the amount of money you may be giving up for a quick settlement.

-- Have you reached maximum medical improvement from your injuries?
 Maximum medical improvement “MMI” is a term used by treating physicians to describe the stage of recovery from an injury at which point your body has recovered to the fullest extent that it will likely ever recover.
 As you continue to treat, your medical bills continue to increase, making it impossible for an attorney or insurance representative to determine the full value of your personal injury case until you have reached MMI.

-- What are the insurance coverage limits?
 Typically, the more insurance coverage that is available, the longer it takes to get a full-value offer.
 Insurance companies are unlikely to cut big checks without thoroughly investigating a claim; which may include taking your deposition, having their own retained physician examine you, or even hiring a surveillance team to follow you.
 Often, insurers will intentionally delay settlement in an attempt to get you to accept less money for a speedy resolution.

-Once a settlement demand has been sent to the insurance company with the relevant medical records and bills, it takes some time for the insurance company to read each of the documents and evaluate the claim.
+Once a settlement demand is sent to the insurance company with the relevant medical records and bills, it takes some time for the insurance company to read each of the documents and evaluate the claim.
 Typically it takes about 20-30 days to receive the first offer from the insurer.
 More often than not, the first offer is a “lowball” offer made in an attempt to dissuade the claimant from moving their case further.
 This means that it becomes necessary to either send a counter demand or to file a lawsuit.